voyager1winterberry/cse372-01srs/srsV5-0.md

 ***3.2.4.3*** The map shall allow interaction with elements after a predetermined time post loading. <br>

 ### 3.2.5 Logical Database Requirements <a name="3.2.5-logical-database-requirements" />
-The data used by the gym map and it's state will be detailed here as follows: <br>
+The data used by the gym map and its state will be detailed here as follows: <br>

 #### 3.2.5.1 Types of information used by various functions <a name="3.2.5.1-types-of-information-used-by-various-functions" />
-The following will be the information used by the myGym map to perform it's required functions: <br> <br>
+The following will be the information used by the myJym map to perform it's required functions: <br> <br>
 ***3.2.5.1.1*** The map shall store the icons for the map as a data construct. <br>
 ***3.2.5.1.2*** The map shall use search inputs to retrieve data from the **System Database**. <br>